10 Best Suburbs of Los Angeles to Live In

 Have you decided to move to a more peaceful area but still have access to the amenities of a big metropolis?
-Is that why you’re considering going to one of the suburbs of Los Angeles?
+Is that why you’re considering going to one of the suburbs of Los Angeles, California?
 You have made an excellent choice.

 To start with, moving to Los Angeles is a great idea considering how much this metropolis has to offer.
 Hollywood and the world-famous Hollywood sign probably first come to mind, but there’s so much more to this place than its central and most popular and extravagant region.

-No matter how amazing the City of Angels is, you’d rather stay away from the very heart of it and find peace and tranquility in one of its suburban parts.
+No matter how amazing the City of Angels is, you’d rather stay away from the very heart of it and find peace and tranquility in one of its suburban parts, leaving Hollywood to tourists.
 But which one?

 We understand that you want to know what makes these top-rated suburban areas so good, what amenities they have to offer, how good quality of life is there, and what each has to offer to meet your requirements and expectations.
 You would also like to know about the average income, how much you need for rent, what transportation is like there, etc. Don’t worry, you’ll get all the answers here.